 Kitten stool is a highly useful indicator of an individual’s health.
 However, kittens can’t defecate (poop) or urinate (pee) before they’re about 3 weeks old without mom cat licking their genitals to stimulate them.
 Since mom cat ingests their poop and pee to keep her kittens and the nest clean, you’re unlikely to see their waste.

-If you’re fostering orphan bottle baby kittens under 4 weeks of age, you’ll need to stimulate them to pee and poop – what? – by holding the kitten with your palm and fingers on their underside and your thumb over their back.
+If you’re fostering orphan bottle baby kittens under 4 weeks of age, you’ll need to stimulate them to urinate and defecate – what? – by holding the kitten with your palm and fingers on their underside and your thumb over their back.
 Do NOT place them on their backs!
 Use a soft cloth tissue or fragrance- and bleach-free wet wipe to gently stimulate the anus and genitals.

 Healthy kitten feces should be pale-medium brown and well formed; urine should be the color of lemonade.
-Bottle baby poop should be a toothpaste consistency and may have a slight yellow tinge depending on what kitten milk replacer formula you are feeding them.
+Bottle baby feces should be a toothpaste consistency and may have a slight yellow tinge depending on what kitten milk replacer formula you are feeding them.

 Kittens can be introduced to a low-sided litter box when they are about three weeks of age.
-It’s normal for them to cry during the first days that they’re pooping on their own in litter in a box.
+It’s normal for them to cry during the first days that they’re defecating on their own in litter in a box.
 It’s a new, possibly scary experience.
 When it comes to understanding the rainbow colors and consistencies of kitten feces, The National Kitten Coalition’s Fast Facts Kitten Stool Chart is a great tool.

 What goes in must come out.
 Pay close attention to feces and urine because they are important clues to the health of kittens.
 Your immediate actions could save a kitten’s life.